 During my time teaching I ran several practical demonstrations for the kids ranging from an introduction to fibre optics and their use in modern medicine and surgery, to an insight into polarisation of electromagnetic radiation and how it alters how we see our Sun.
 These experiences were extremely fulfilling, and encouraged me to become a STEM (Science, Technology, Engineering, and Mathematics) ambassador whilst on placement in Oxford.
 This involved running several outreach programmes at local (and not so local) schools, with the intention of making science fun and more relevant to young children.
 Myself, accompanied by several other placement students, exposed scientific thinking and novel ideas to children of ages 6 to 12.
 Some of these activities included: telescopic observation of the moon, an insight into the specific electromagnetic dependent appearance of galaxies, the formation of stars and other stellar activities, as well as several other aeronautic and space based demos.

-My total experience has come through grass roots organisations and has been very much from the ground up on the educational picture.
-I feel I am ready to take the next step and explore personal tuition.
+I have been tutoring now for two years and have seen approximately 20 tutees come and go.
+From this experience I can boast of an average improvement in students performance of a minimum of two grade boundaries.
 I can bring knowledge, a calm and friendly demeanour, and a methodical teaching approach; and have experience at making science and mathematics fun to learn whilst also shedding light on their importance in everyday life.

-As my first venture into tutoring, I hope to approach teaching in a way that I have been accustomed to over my educational tenure.
+My approach to teaching is a method that I have been accustomed to over my educational tenure.
 This approach is heavily example based, which I feel is best suited for analytical and critical thinking fields such as physics and mathematics.
 Allowing the student time to think and providing hints and guidance where needed have been particularly effective methods in guiding me through secondary education and my degrees.

 The structure of my lessons is as follows: I will dedicate a third to one half of the allotted time to an overview of the method or theory that is to be covered in the session.
 The time dependence directly related to the difficulty and complexity of the subject at hand.
 This subset of time will be filled by an interactive slideshow covering the topic and basic examples of applications to everyday life.
 After this, I will introduce a few simpler example questions, that I will run through with my student in detail before handing the reigns over to them to answer multiple exam-style questions; for which I will give hints and review the necessary material before going through the method of the marker.
 This is a tried and tested successful technique.